Anxcye/anx-reader/assets/README.md

-# Image Credits for images/book_share
+# Image Credits for images/book_share and background images

 ## Pixabay
 We would like to express our gratitude to Pixabay (https://pixabay.com), a free image repository that provides royalty-free images for commercial use.
 The following background images are sourced from Pixabay: